joejoyjoy/vinted-gallery-react/readme.md

 3. Implementing responsive image features to improve loading time.
 4. Add support for different browsers to ensure compatibility and accessibility.
 5. Implement more comprehensive error handling and error messages to guide users effectively.
 6. As for now all liked photos are saved in LocalStorage with a maximum storage space.
-To prevent this, in further implementations I will use IndexedDB instead
+To prevent this, in further implementations I will use IndexedDB instead.

 ## Deploy version